 Any equine enthusiast will agree that horses enrich their lives.
 Aside from the obvious physical benefits that come with ownership, there are many mental, emotional, and social reasons that make buying a horse a great investment.
-But when it comes to deciding whether to care for the horse at home or board it at a stable, horse owners have trouble choosing between the two.
+But when it comes to deciding whether to care for your horses at home or board them at a stable, horse owners have trouble choosing between the two.
 If you’re still weighing the pros and cons, consider the following pointers.

 Prior to purchasing a horse, you should create a budget based on how much you anticipate to spend annually on housing and care costs.
 You can also try to cut costs by shopping for cheap but good-quality hay and learning to trim your horse’s hooves.

 Every horse is unique and requires a different quantity of food.
 That being said, a horse’s calories should always come from roughage, meaning good-quality hay or pasture.
 It’s recommended that horses eat about 1 percent of their body weight in hay or pasture grasses and legumes on a daily basis.
 Horses that primarily consume hay as their forage typically eat fifteen to twenty pounds of hay per day.
 A typical 1,000-pound horse fed hay and grain should eat about 20 to 25 pounds a day.
 Similarly, horses with endless access to a good-quality pasture can eat up to 25 pounds a day.
 While grass is said to be the most natural and ideal food source for horses, hay is a perfectly good alternative so long as it is the right hay for your horse.
 Be sure to check out these recommendations for hay and supplements that ensure your horse is kept in good health.